CCLeonOS/LeonOS/README.md

 ---

-LeonCore are open source as BLC license
+LeonOS's kernal "The LeonCore Open Source Project" which is LeonCore is open source as BLC license

 ```
 BLC Certificate